 In this article, you will find out everything you need to know about shockwave and the most effective alternatives, including an advanced treatment called Prolotherapy.

-History of the Technique
+History of Shockwave Therapy

-Technique of Shockwave Therapy
+Technique of Extracorporeal Shockwave Therapy

 Principle